sdp0et/unmappedtwo/README.md

 unmappedtwo
 ===========

-Total rewrite of a plain-text RPG at http://code.google.com/p/unmapped/
+Total rewrite of a plain-text RPG at http://code.google.com/p/unmapped/ which was itself a Darklands-like.
+Unmapped Two will be even more of a Darklands-like in some ways.

 Current thoughts on possible improvements over Unmapped 1: